-Such help was given on an informal basis for many years, but formalised in 2000 when ESA, CNES and CSA formed the ‘International Charter - Space and Major Disasters’ – an agreement to prioritise image acquisition over disaster zones.
-A decade on the Charter has 11 member space agencies worldwide.
+Such help was given on an informal basis for many years, but formalised in 2000 when ESA, CNES and CSA formed the ‘International Charter - Space and Major Disasters' – an agreement to prioritise image acquisition over disaster zones.
+Today, the Charter has 17 member space agencies worldwide.
 As well as Charter activations supporting short-term disaster response, satellites have broader applications for disaster recovery.
-Different sensors have different strengths: optical images for damage-mapping – medium-resolution for a snapshot of overall effects, with higher-resolution acquisitions depicting damage to road networks or even individual buildings – while imaging radar has particular sensitivity to floods and waterlogged ground and imaging spectrometers or radiometers can show forest fire plumes, burnt scars or currently burning ‘hotspots’.
+Different sensors have different strengths: optical images for damage-mapping – medium-resolution for a snapshot of overall effects, with higher-resolution acquisitions depicting damage to road networks or even individual buildings – while imaging radar has particular sensitivity to floods and waterlogged ground and imaging spectrometers or radiometers can show forest fire plumes, burn scars or currently burning 'hotspots'.

 Natural Disasters News

 A 7.5-magnitude earthquake and tsunami hit Indonesia on 28 September, destroying homes and hundreds of lives.
 As the death toll continues to rise, the effects of this natural disaster are far-reaching, with hundreds of thousands of people seeking access food, water and shelter in the aftermath of this tragedy.

 22 February 2018

 The Sentinel-1 satellites of Europe's Copernicus Programme are being used to quantify the surface deformation of the disaster area around the Hualien earthquake.

 In addition to the known desert regions of the world there are an increasing number of areas in which the risk of desertification is growing.
 In these areas prediction techniques are of crucial importance to planning and aid authorities.